coinse/pyggi/README.md

 class MyTreeProgram(TreeProgram, MyProgram):
     pass
 ```
-, when the standard output is in the `pytest` format, such as:
+which can parse the output from `pytest`, such as:
 ```
 ======================================== test session starts ========================================
 platform linux -- Python 3.6.2, pytest-3.2.3, py-1.4.34, pluggy-0.4.0